 The causative agent for shingles is a varicella-zoster virus (VZV).
 It is the same virus that causes Chickenpox.
 Its potential target area is dermatome (surrounding area of a single spinal nerve) e.g. one side of chest, abdomen or limb.
-In psoriasis, skin develops red scaly patches covered with a silvery white appearance.
+In psoriasis, the skin develops red scaly patches covered with a silvery-white appearance.

 On the other hand, shingles are characterized by red rashes with blisters appear on the skin.
 The rashes are very painful.
 They remain painful even before the appearance of the rash and after blisters are healed (a condition called postherpetic neuralgia).